david-a-wheeler/flawfinder/CONTRIBUTING.md

 ## Code Conventions

-The Python code uses 2-space indents.
+The Python code uses 2-space indents (instead of the usual 4-space indents).
 Do not use tabs.
 It is currently Python 2.7; please don't make it hard to convert to Python 3 when that eventually happens.

+To make the program easy to install everywhere, the main executable is exactly one self-contained file.
+That involves some compromises, but for now, please keep it that way.

 We aspire to eventually comply with
 [PEP 8](https://www.python.org/dev/peps/pep-0008/) other than the indentation size.
 In practice the code doesn't actually conform to that, but patches to improve that are generally welcome.

-To make the program easy to install everywhere, the main executable is exactly one self-contained file.
-That involves some compromises, but for now, please keep it that way.
+We're starting to use "pylint" to check for style and other problems.
+An easy way to install pylint is to use pip.
+Most python installs have pip, but if yours does not (e.g., Cygwin), install pip with:

+> python -m ensurepip

+You may want to upgrade pip with:

+> pip install --upgrade pip

+Finally, you can actually install pylint using:

+> pip install pylint

 ## Tests